-Hollow window trim reduce your costs while giving you an elegant design look.
+Hollow window trim reduces your costs while giving you an elegant design.
 Plus, you simply install it by snapping it on!

-Door frames, casings, and other parts can be created via roll formers.
-There are many versions of this framing available for the edges, bottom, and top of your door, depending on what type of hardware will be used.
-Roll forming these parts is quite common.
+Roll formers can create door frames, casings, and other parts.
+Many versions of this framing are available for the edges, bottom, and top of your door, depending on what type of hardware you use.
+Roll forming of these parts is quite common.

 You can also use roll formed parts to add glazing.
 These can be either flush mounted or overlapping.

 Finally, some door faces are roll formed, too.
-If so, this step is usually handled by the door manufacturer rather than a third party.
+If so, the door manufacturer often handles this process rather than a third party.

 Any kind of transportation is a target for optimization via a switch to roll formed parts.

 Structural chassis components are the bulk of the industry.
-This applies to both the auto and construction sectors.
-You want interior doors that protect your end user during a crash?
+Do you want interior doors that protect a driver during a crash?
 Use roll formed parts.

-On trailers and trucks, the back structural components and the chassis are roll formed.
+The back structural components and the chassis of trailers and trucks are roll formed.
 The outside shell uses decorative metal trim.

-On trains, the siding can be roll formed stainless steel.
-This is a common route for city public transportation.
+On trains, the siding can be made using a roll forming machine.
+This is common for city public transportation.

-Trains also use structural and both exterior and interior decorative metal parts made through roll forming.
+Trains also use structural and exterior and interior decorative metal parts made through roll forming.

-There’s untapped potential for decorative metal components in ships.
-Work and government boats, we’re looking at you.
+There’s untapped potential for decorative metal components in ships (think work and government boats).

-Cable trays, wire raceways … these have to be made out of steel.
-Why not roll formed steel?
-Those products are typically made of galvanized steel, a material roll formers can handle just fine.
+Cable trays and wire raceways are typically made of galvanized steel, which roll formers can handle just fine.

 Copper busbars/conductors are commonly roll formed.

-The cost of roll formed channels can be traced back to several factors:
+The cost of roll formed parts is determined by several factors:

 - Complexity of shape